healthykitchen101/healthykitchen101.com/kettles/reviews/elite-gourmet/elite-gourmet-electric-kettle-ekt-602.md

 *   Usability (35%) - **6.7**/undefined

-We deem the Elite Gourmet Electric Glass Kettle to not be a desirable product.
-Although its overall score isn’t too bad, it fails at all the important aspects in our electric kettle tests.
+The Elite Gourmet Electric Glass Kettle is not a kettle we recommend.
+Although its overall score isn’t too bad, it fails to make the grade with the key things that really matter in our tests.

-The kettle’s detriment is its slow boiling time and high energy consumption.
-A quiet boiling phase and a slightly above average ability to keep warm aren’t enough according to our assessment.
+Two key detriments are  its slow boiling time and high energy consumption.
+On the other hand, it has an exceptionally quiet boiling phase and is slightly better than average with heat retention, but neither of these are a good enough compensation.

-The Elite’s design quality is quite good.
-However, its awkward button placement ruined a product that should be straightforward to use—the whole point of an electric kettle.
+Furthermore, the Elite has an awkward button placement which defeats the purpose of what an electric kettle should be—a simple and easy to use appliance.

 **Things We Like**